yelicoder/ride_tracker/README.md

 * NamedparameterJdbcTemplate is less error prone if there are many parameters in the sql statement that could cause mess up of mapping the parameter with their value.

 ### Module8
+* Data exception thrown from Spring are RuntimeExceptions
 * @ExceptionHandler in Controller handles RuntimeExceptions and return gracefully the http response
 ```
 @ExceptionHandler(RuntimeException.class)